dmachinewhisperer/wireless_localization2/device/websocket_client(ESP32)/README.md

 See the ESP-IDF  Guide for full steps to configure and use ESP-IDF to build projects.

-## Scanning For WAPs
+## Localization using WAPs

-* To scan for WAPs, the websocket_client must send "findAps" to the server.
-Upon reciept of the of this string, It starts scanning for WAPs.
+* To localize, the client repeatedly scans for WAPs, parses the scan results and sends it to the localization engine running on a server.
+* Decoupling the engine from the application

+* The server, on reciept on the scan results, server uses a predefined BSSID ordering to convert it to a feature vector.
+Inference is run on the input and location is determined and returned to the client via websocket.

-* To handle signal fluctuations, the scan is carried out 20 times(can be modfied in the `wifi_scan` using the `max_scan` variable in the scan component).
+* To handle signal fluctuations, the scan is carried out n times amd averaged before being sent for inference at the expense of real time performance degradation(can be modfied in the `wifi_scan` using the `max_scan` variable in the scan component).

-* To be included in the final result, a WAP must show up at least 75% of the number of times the scan is carried out.(can be modifed in the `wifi_scan` using the `thresh` variable)
-* The RSSIs is averaged and sent back to the client after the scan completes.
+* n > 2 degrade real time performance

 ### Format of the Scan Output Sent to the client